 Sean started at Andrews & Thornton in 2009 and has remained there ever since.
 Sean has worked on numerous mass torts, including quinine.
 Quinine was a prescription drug meant for the treatment of malaria that was being promoted off-label for treatment of nocturnal leg cramps.
 When a new drug application was approved continued sale by other firms of this old drug became illegal.
 Despite FDA’s unequivocal statements that use of quinine for leg cramps was not approved and that sale of quinine by any firm other than the NDA-holder was illegal many generic firms continued to market the product illegally for leg cramps.
 Many suffered.
 Quinine caused a life-threatening blood disorder called thrombotic thrombocytopenic purpura, which led to kidney failure.
 After many years of hard-fought battles, through the important contributions of Sean, Andrews & Thornton was able to achieve large settlements for injured clients.

 Sean now leads the dietary supplement division of the firm and has handled large mass torts involving diet drugs like Hydroxycut, a recalled weight loss and workout supplement which caused acute liver failure, transplants and death.
 He is currently heading a large litigation with hundreds of lawsuits against USPLabs, a Dallas dietary supplement firm with several lines of synthetic, illegal, ineffective and unsafe weight loss and workout supplements causing scores of serious injuries including death, transplant, heart attack, stroke and liver failure.
 Recently, after being forced to withdraw and recall these products, the principals of USPLabs were indicted for their illegal behavior.

 Sean is a twin and one of eight children of which five are lawyers and one is a homicide detective.
-He is married and has a two year old girl.
+He is married and has two girls.
 He enjoys running and traveling to Ireland.